Jada Pinkett Smith

 Jada Pinkett Smith as a kid

 The marriage was far from blissful.
-Much later, Adrienne revealed on a talk show that her first intimate encounter with Robsol occurred without her consent, as she feared angering him.
+Years later, Adrienne revealed on a talk show that her first intimate encounter with Robsol happened without her consent because she was afraid of angering him.
 He struggled with alcoholism and drug addiction, often resorting to violence against Adrienne.
-Ultimately, she could no longer bear the situation and filed for divorce.
+Eventually, she couldn't take it anymore and filed for divorce.

 Robsol passed away from an overdose in 2010.
 Jada never managed to reconcile with him.
-He re-entered her life after she had already become a renowned actress, but a reunion was not to be.
+He came back into her life after she'd already become a famous actress, but they never reconciled.
 Jada recounted, "I told him, 'I don't owe you anything.
 You didn't do a damn thing for me or Caleeb.'
 I was furious.
 And he replied, 'It's a sickness.
 I couldn't help myself, and I'm still your father.'"

 Jada Pinkett Smith Talks «Horrendous Fight» With Her Father Prior to His Overdose

-In raising her children, Adrienne, who grappled with her own heroin addiction, relied on the help of her mother.
-It was Jada's grandmother who noticed her granddaughter's affinity for the arts.
-At her behest, Jada was initially enrolled in a music school to study piano.
-Later, as Jada demonstrated grace and fluidity in movement, her artistic pursuits expanded to include tap dancing and ballet.
+While raising her children, Adrienne, who struggled with her own heroin addiction, relied on her mother's help.
+Jada's grandmother was the one who noticed her granddaughter's talent for the arts.
+At her grandmother's urging, Jada was first enrolled in music school to study piano.
+Later, when Jada showed natural grace and fluid movement, her artistic training expanded to include tap dancing and ballet.

 Jada Pinkett Smith in her youth